fastai/ghtop-demo/README.md

 - `--types TYPES`: Optional comma-separated list of event types to include (defaults to all types).
 For a full list of types, see the GitHub [event types docs](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/github-event-types)
 - `--filt` and `--filtval`: Optionally filter events to just those from one of: `user`, `repo`, or `org`, depending on `filt`. `filtval` is the value to filter by.
 See the [GitHub docs](https://docs.github.com/en/free-pro-team@latest/rest/reference/activity#list-public-events) for details on the public event API calls used.

-**Important note**: while running, `ghtop` will make about 5 API calls per second.
+**Important note**: while running, `ghtop` will make about 2 API calls per second.
 GitHub has a quota of 5000 calls per hour.
 When there are 1000 calls left, `ghtop` will show a warning on every call.
+Additionally, some screens will have a progress bar that displays the percent of your quota has been consumed.

 ### ghtop simple